e-m-s-y/socket-event-forwarder/README.md

 ## Custom events

 - `transaction.confirmed` fired when a transaction is confirmed for a configurable amount of times.
 [A demo can be found here.](https://radians.nl/realtime-transaction-confirmation-demo)
-- `relay.systeminformation` fires system information like CPU, memory and filesystem stats at an configurable interval.
+- `systeminformation` fires system information like CPU, memory and filesystem stats at an configurable interval.

 ## Installation
 1 Add the plugin to your relay node.